scalar-labs/scalardl/docs/getting-started-auditor.md

 ```

 Then, the same command now triggers the linearizable validation.
-Note that it always produces the correct result but comes with a cost since it runs the same protocol as the execution step.
+Note that it always produces the correct result but comes with some cost since it runs the same protocol as the execution step.